 Queryra learns from the content you import.
 If nothing has been imported — or only a fraction has — results will be incomplete, irrelevant, or missing entirely.

 Go to your dashboard and check the Records count.
-Every plan comes with a records limit.
-If your store or site has more content than your current limit allows, the AI search engine has only seen a slice of your catalogue.
+Every plan has a records limit, so if your store has more products than your plan allows, the AI search engine has only seen a slice of your catalogue — the results will look broken even though everything is technically working.

-- After the limit is raised, run the import again from the plugin settings
+- Once the limit is raised, run the import again from the plugin settings.

 Step 2: Join Sandbox Club for frequent syncs